Treatment of Hearing loss

 Implantable devices.
 These devices are designed to mitigate hearing loss.
 They are either partially or fully implanted by means of a surgical intervention.

-• Cochlear implant.
+• Cochlear implants.
 These devices replace the function of the cochlea (inner ear) by transforming sound, which is captured by an external processor, into electrical impulses that are sent directly to the auditory nerve through an array of electrodes implanted within the cochlea.
 Cochlear implants are only prescribed in cases of severe or profound hearing loss.

 Drug therapy